CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/curve-burner/FeeCollector.md

 ### `fee`
 !!! description "`FeeCollector.fee(_epoch: Epoch=empty(Epoch), _ts: uint256=block.timestamp) -> uint256`"

     Getter for the caller fee based on an epoch and timestamp.
 If no input is given, it returns the caller fee of the current epoch.
 The fee is dependent on the current epoch.
+The `fee` (except the one for the `forward` function) is optional and up to the burner implementation.
+The value starts at `0` and continuously increases to `max_fee` (`1%`), but burner contracts *can* have their own fee values.
+The reason for this is that it makes sense to pay the fee in the `target` token instead of many different coins, but the current CoWSwap architecture makes this very complicated to do.

     Returns: fee of the epoch (`uint256`).